Grandparents thought they were being given a peaceful Hawaiian 50th Wedding Anniversary Vacation.

 The Parents of Steve Muto (Ron and Ruth Muto) are addicted to the “Jet-setter” lifestyle.

 So much so, they will do practically anything, obviously, based on their actions this week, to get a free ride on their next Vacation.

 Anything with a free, plane ticket, boat ride or trip on a merry-go-round.
 They don’t care who they stomp on, or hurt, on their way to the airport or loading dock, watch out here they come.
 They surely don’t care if they permanently damage their grand-kids, kids, in-laws.
 Shine it!
-“Who cares about … Continue reading →
+“Who … Continue reading →